squinkylabs/SquinkyVCV/docs/sq-kbd.md

 }
 ```

-So a Binding is an object with a Key to be bound, the name of the action to be performed when that key is activated.
+We see that a Binding is an object with a Key to be bound, and the name of the action to be performed when that key is activated.

 Key = KeyCode(+alt)(+ctrl)(+shift)